5th January - CONCERT FOR POOR.

 A somewhat serious outbreak of typhoid fever has occurred at Skelton.
 Ten cases are reported in the last few days.

-13th November - ASSAULT ON MARRIED WOMAN AT FAIR.
+13th November - ASSAULT ON PREGNANT MARRIED WOMAN AT FAIR.

 A brutal outrage on a married woman was investigated at Guisbrough Police Court.
 The prisoners were Robert Moore, Edward Brown,